medusajs/medusa/www/apps/docs/content/experimental/index.md

 # Experimental Features

 This section of the documentation includes features that are currently experimental.

-As Medusa moves towards modularization, more documentation pages will be added to this section.
+As Medusa moves towards modularization, commerce concepts such as Products or Pricing will be moved to isolated commerce modules shipped as NPM packages.
+This significantly changes Medusa's architecture, making it more flexible for custom digital commerce applications.

-This includes:

-- Orchestration tools, shipped as NPM packages, that facilitate building custom digital commerce spanning multiple systems.
-For example, Workflows.
-- Commerce Modules that ship isolated commerce functionalities as NPM packages.

-## Experimental Features in the Medusa Backend
+## Enabling Experimental Features

 Experimental Features are guarded in the Medusa backend by a feature flag.